afraprg/dynomite-openshift/README.md

 # Introduction

-This repository is created for having a Redis Master-Master with using Dynomite, also in this repository you have a redis-exporter for the monitor in Grafana.
+This repository is created for having a Redis Master-Master using Dynomite, also in this repository, you have a Redis-exporter for the monitor in Grafana.

 # Configuration